loynoir/atexit.js/README.md

 atexit.js : wakeup on mars 🌞
 atexit.js : went back from mars 👋
 atexit.js : return a space ship ⏲

-# First-in-first-out
-$ examples/example_exit-hook.js
-borrow a space ship from 👽
-goto mars 🚀
-one night on mars 🌙
-exit-hook : return a space ship ⏲ exit-hook : went back from mars 👋 exit-hook : wakeup on mars 🌞
 ```

 ### Related & Comparison